The Phoenix Network:

 Review: Antichrist.
 By Peter Keough.

-For someone who provoked Björk into eating her costume during the making of Dancer in the Dark (2000), who drove John C. Reilly to leave the set of Manderlay (2005) in disgust after he was asked to participate in the butchering of a donkey, and whose most recent film — Antichrist, a gruesome “ ‘He’ said/‘She’ said” set in a forest called “Eden” — has eclipsed torture-porn films in shocking audiences, Lars von Trier seems like an okay guy.
+For a guy who provoked Björk into eating her costume during the making of Dancer in the Dark (2000), who drove John C. Reilly to leave the set of Manderlay (2005) in disgust after he was asked to participate in the butchering of a donkey, and whose most recent film — Antichrist, a gruesome “ ‘He’ said/‘She’ said” set in a forest called “Eden” — has eclipsed torture-porn films in shocking audiences, Lars von Trier seems like an okay guy.

 Maybe it’s the blurring effect of the Skype technology through which I’m interviewing him as he sits worried and Buddha-like in his headquarters in Denmark (he has a phobia about airplanes, among other things), but he comes off as shy and vulnerable, like someone recovering from profound depression — which in fact is the case.
 A couple of years ago, he plummeted into the abyss and said he would make no more movies.
 As therapy, he wrote Antichrist.
 It might have helped his mood, but I doubt it will have a similar effect on viewers.